LAHIRUAUTO/PSS_BDD/README.md

 #### Features

 createBooking2ADT1CHD.feature file is created on the Feature package to include the given scenario.
-The relevant test was maintained in the pipeline within the scenario.
+The relevant test data was maintained in the pipeline within the scenario and also the credit card details related test data were fed from the external Testdata.xls file with the help of jxl library.

 #### Step Definition